 The Lan Xang kingdom was founded in the 14th century, and flourished under its ruling founder Fa Ngum.
-After Fa Ngum's oldest son, Oun Heuan (Samsenthai), ascended the throne, following his father's death, Lan Xang transformed into an important trade center.
+Fa Ngum's oldest son, Oun Heuan (Samsenthai), ascended the throne following his father's death, and Lan Xang was transformed into an important trade center.

 Laos emerged from that conflict as one of the poorest countries on the planet, as most of its citizens were lacking in education and useful training.

-Over the last few decades some levels of economic and governmental progress have occurred, and underneath it all, Laos has great natural resources, including tremendous potential in the mining and timber industries.
+Over the last few decades some levels of economic and governmental progress have occurred.
+Underneath it all, Laos has great natural resources, including tremendous potential in the mining and timber industries.

 The lifeline of the country, the Mekong River, is its major corridor of transportation for goods and services, and the source of its electric energy.

-Looking into the future, with much-needed change in its restrictive tourism policies, and overall improvement in manufacturing and technology, Laos may finally emerge as an important force in the Southeast Asia
+Looking into the future, with much-needed development in tourism policies and facilities, and overall improvement in manufacturing and technology, Laos may finally emerge as an important force in the Southeast Asia.